 Diversification Minimises Risk

-The key issues is to set a balance that reduces risk but still provides an income.
+The key issues are to set a balance that reduces risk but still provides an income.
 You may want to minimise risk by investing entirely in gilts but this is unlikely to deliver the minimum income you require.
-At the other extreme more risky investments may delivery the income (and more) you aspire to in the short to medium term but may crash leaving you with a severely depleted retirement fund to provide an income over the remainder of your lifetime.
+At the other extreme, more risky investments may deliver the income (and more) you aspire to in the short to medium term but may crash leaving you with a severely depleted retirement fund to provide an income over the remainder of your lifetime.

 Regularity of income